 Flexible Spending Accounts

-- Your Dependent Care Spending Account will stop accruing money on your last day of employment.
+- Your Dependent Care FSA will stop accruing money on your last day of employment.
 You’ll be able to use the accrued money in your account until the end of the fiscal year (July 31).
 After that date, you’ll lose whatever remains in the account.
 You can submit claims through October 31 for expenses incurred through the previous July 31.

 Life and Accident Insurance

 You have 31 days from your last day of employment to convert your life insurance coverage to an individual policy or port (take with you) up to $300,000 of your current term coverage.
 The conversion form will be in your COBRA packet.

 - If you have an automatic contribution on file or made an active election, that deferral amount will apply to eligible wages paid to you within 60 days after your separation from employment.

 - The Intuit matching contributions will generally vest after two years of service from your date of hire.

 - If you leave Intuit before two years of employment, you will not have access to the unvested portion of your Intuit matching contributions.